Do you need to find out more about California Vehicle Code Section 20001: Felony Hit and Run?

 You Could Not Safely Stay at the Accident Scene

-There are instances where it would be dangerous for a driver to stay at the scene of an accident.
+It would be dangerous for a driver to stay at the scene of an accident.
 Sometimes staying to help would put the driver in danger.
-In this circumstance, drivers may be able to leave without being charged with a hit and run.
+In this circumstance, drivers may be able to leave without being charged with a hit-and-run.

 Examples of Felony Hit and Run Cases